JDtheGeek/cv-1/README.md

 - 2:1 (68%)
 - Received a ‘High Flyer’ Award’ for achieving a high year average for the 2nd year of my degree.
 - Obtained 1st class marks on both the group design and make project during 3rd year and individual design and experimental project during 4th year.
-- Broad degree with several programming based modules.
+- Broad degree with several programming based modules (mainly Java/C++).

 #### Tunbridge Wells Grammar School for Boys